remix-run/history/README.md

 - `pushState(state, path)`
 - `replaceState(state, path)`
+- `setState(state)`
 - `go(n)`
 - `goBack()`
 - `goForward()`

 The `path` argument to `pushState` and `replaceState` represents a complete URL path, including the query string.
 The `state` argument should be a JSON-serializable object.
+In `setState`, the properties in `state` are shallowly merged into the current state.

 ```js
 // Push a new entry onto the history stack.